 Set in the French Revolution, Assassin’s Creed Unity took a time in history that is often entrenched in romantic revisionism and instead showed it to us in a more gritty, realistic light.
 Naturally, the Assassin’s Creed series takes history with a pinch of artistic licence and deviates when appropriate.
 Despite this, Ubisoft has always kept an astonishing level of attention to detail.

 That’s right.
 While other editions of Assassin’s Creed have focussed on features such as pirates and the crusades, Unity took the French Revolution and turned it on its head – although not intentionally.
 Ubisoft ran into a few problems with the development of the game.
 It got so bad that they had to offer free games and DLC to stop players from suing them for releasing such a poor product.

 The most prominent issue was a graphical one that made the characters look like something from a Tim Burton movie.
 Caused by facial textures not loading correctly, this disturbing glitch left characters with misaligned and poorly-placed facial features and Ubisoft with a lot of egg on their (presumably fully-formed) faces.

 4. Sony PlayStation Holiday 2004 Demo Disc

-Before the days when a plethora of games were released every week, getting new games was a special occasion.
+Before the days when countless games were released every week, getting new games was a special occasion.
 Sometimes, a demo disc that came with a magazine was the gateway to a whole new world of gaming.
-Often this was your only chance to test the waters until your next big gaming purchase.
+Often, this was your only chance to test the waters until your next big gaming purchase.

 In 2004, an innocuous demo disc with a minor range of new releases became a bit of a problem.
 The Holiday 2004 Demo Disc, specifically the demo for seminal classic Viewtiful Joe 2, came with a rather troublesome glitch.
 It was caused by just playing the game, which would corrupt the player’s memory card, removing all of its data.